Make mandrake cakes for the most epic Harry Potter party ever! Plus, it’s the best chocolate cake recipe.Jump to Recipe

 It gets a little messy.
 Wipe it up with a paper towel before you put it in the oven for easier cleanup.

 While those bake, let’s do the mandrake plants themselves!
 Definitely weird-looking out of context, but this is what we’re going for here.
-These are actually plastic babies sold as baby shower props.
+These are actually plastic babies sold for king cakes or baby shower props.
 I super glued chives to their heads for plants.
 (I figured no one’s eating the babies, so the plants didn’t need to be tasty and the glue is not for eating anyway.
 No one at the party ate any babies.)

 When the cupcakes finished, I let them cool and transferred them to pots.